-There are some people who argue that Christ never really died.
-However, that claim is simply impossible.
-In fact, we know far more about the final hours of the life of Christ than we do of any other historical figure:
+There are some people who argue that Christ didn't actually die on the cross.
+However, the evidence strongly supports the claim that He truly did die that day.
+We know more about the final hours of the life of Christ than we do of any other historical figure, and the testimony is clear: